dreadwrr/Linux-Pyinstaller/README.md

 use strip=True

 ## Nuitka
-will post if I find a suitable install method for nuitka. the build structure wasnt satisfactory but the size was good at 200mb

-I found a suitable build but I have to update the pyinstaller module to use the nuitka internal will post once complete
+I found a suitable build but I have to update the pyinstaller module to use the nuitka internal extracted location will post once complete

 requires patchelf-0.14.3 from pkgs.org
 activate patchelf